bedrock-dev/trapdoor-ll/README.md

 ## Docs & Settings

-Visit the [wiki page](https://bedrock-dev.github.io/tr-wiki) for details of each command/function and how to edit the configuration file.
+Visit [WIKI page](https://bedrock-dev.github.io/tr-wiki) for details of each command/function and how to edit the configuration file.

 ## Thanks and Credits